 Moral Development in Children: The Piagetian, Biological, and Psychodynamic Models

 There have been many theories and explanations as to how this process occurs.
-This has resulted in a great deal of thought and discussion among members of numerous fields including philosophy, theology and more infrequently, psychology.
-Throughout human history, communities have been concerned with the type of person that a child will ultimately become.
+This has resulted in a great deal of thought and discussion among members of numerous fields including philosophy, theology and psychology.
+Throughout human history, communities have been concerned with the type of person that a child will become.
 Will they will develop into genuinely “good” individuals who benefit society or “bad” individuals, who are detrimental to their community?

 Scholars have addressed this topic for over two thousand years and, over the past century, a wealth of data has been amassed concerning the development of morality in children and adolescents (Malti & Ongli, 2014).
 However, arriving at this point has been a rocky journey.
 Theories often conflict and those on which our ideology is based on do not always cover moral development in a comprehensive manner.
 This means while there may be basic ideas about what influences moral behavior in our children some explanations may be inaccurate or simply too simplistic and lacking in practical substance to be of much use.